bchetty/jekyllBasic/README.md

 # jekyllBasic

-A simple, minimal site built using Jekyll
+A simple, minimal, responsive theme built using Jekyll.

+You can use this template/theme to build your new or existing site.